radixdlt/radix-dapp-toolkit/packages/connect-button/README.md

 - onConnect - triggers when user clicks connect now button
 - onDisconnect - triggers when user clicks disconnect wallet button
-- onCancelRequestItem - triggers when user cancels connect request
+- onCancelRequestItem - triggers when user cancels data or login request
+- onIgnoreTransactionItem - triggers when user ignores transaction output
 - onDestroy - triggers when button is removed from the DOM.
 Useful for cleaning up registered event listeners and subscriptions.
 - onShowPopover - triggers when users clicks on radix button and popover is being shown
 - onUpdateSharedData - triggers when users clicks on "Update Shared Data" button